Best Golf Balls for Mid Handicappers in 2023

 • There is absolutely nothing to dislike about this golf ball

 The Callaway SuperSoft has an ultra-low 35 compression core.
-What does that mean?
-Well, it's believed to produce low spin on the drives and a very soft feel on the shorter shots.
+That means tha it's believed to produce low spin on the drives and a very soft feel on the shorter shots.

 Callaway's improved version of the SuperSoft is a two-piece ball with a very soft Trionomer cover for that extra soft feel and spin when chipping and putting.
 Off the tee, the ball will carry long distances with longer roll-out for the majority of swing speeds.

-But does it work?
-I played this ball for a few rounds and I can confirm the feeling is incredibly soft off the face of the wedge and putter.
-The ball feels a little marshmallowy off the face of my insert putter but trying it with a steel putter, I noticed a firmer feeling which I preferred.
+I played this ball for a few rounds after I won 12 of them in a competition, and I can confirm the feeling is incredibly soft off the face of the wedge and putter.
+The ball feels a little marshmallowy off the face of my insert putter but I tried it with a steel putter and I noticed a firmer feeling which felt really solid.
 The ball spun quite nicely around the greens too.

 Reasons to buy